(Formatted for Web Reading)

 Karn studied his feet, then looked into the horizon.

 Rendor paced across Fergus’ thoughts.
 He is making a mistake.
 Make him learn, Fergus.
 You can force him.

 Silently, Karn stared into the distance.
 The sun hung low on the horizon.

 Hidden in the branches of a large willow tree, a goshawk with golden eyes watched.
 Lorna awaited his decision.
 I doubt he will even remember our time together.
 It’s a shame children grow out of their belief.

 The pair stood silent, as the sun dropped lower in the sky.
 Finally, Karn shook his head.
 “I want to be a fighter, like my father.”

-Fergus gently rested his arm across Karn’s shoulders.
+Fergus gently rested his arm on Karn’s shoulders.
 He choked the disappointment from his voice.
-“Like I said, it’s your decision, Karn.
-I will not force you to learn.
-Let’s go home.”
+“As I said, it’s your decision, Karn.
+I will not force you to learn.”